nbebaw/CpuManager-git/README.md

 This is a tool to help you to control your CPU.
-You can with this tool your CPU Turbo Boost turn off and on.
-This is a bash-program and need sudo to work correctly.
+You can turn off and on your CPU turbo Boost.
+It is a bash-program and need root privileges to work correctly.